memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 database, the `context` parameter is not necessary, so we are going to use the simpler version.

-And the most important part is the actual implementation of the transformation function.
+The most important part is the actual implementation of the transformation function.
 Before showing how it can be done, let's clarify what is it supposed to do: it receives a list of messages and returns some queries and their parameters that will be executed in Memgraph as any regular query.
 Right,